Canada: Literature

 Canadian literature is often divided into French- and English-language literatures, which are rooted in the literary traditions of France and Britain, respectively.
 The earliest Canadian narratives were of travel and exploration.
-This progressed into three major themes that can be found within historical Canadian literature: nature, frontier life, and Canada's position within the world, all three of which tie into the garrison mentality.
-In recent decades, Canada's literature has been strongly influenced by immigrants from around the world.
-Since the 1980s, Canada's ethnic and cultural diversity has been openly reflected in its literature.
-By the 1990s, Canadian literature was viewed as some of the world's best.
+This developed into three major themes of historical Canadian literature: nature, frontier life, and Canada's position within the world, all of which tie into the garrison mentality.
+The evolution of Canadian literature is intricately linked to the country's historical and social contexts, often mirroring the challenges and changes in Canadian society.
+As Canadian literature progressed into the 20th and 21st centuries, it began to address a broader array of subjects and themes, such as women's rights, LGBTQ rights, immigrant experiences, environmental issues, the relationship with Indigenous peoples, and Canadian values and identity.